 - Ask how you will receive the box and then consider how this will fit into your schedule.
 Some do drop off service and some do pick up.

 - Confirm the kind of commitment and length.
 Knowing how long it will last is important for your schedule.
 Some will allow you to cancel if it isn’t for you so just discuss this with the farmer if you are concerned.

 - Ask around with other friends who have CSAs and see what they know.
 Friend advice is hit or miss sometimes, but at least you can bounce ideas around to figure it out with yourself.

 Knowing all this info should help you choose a great CSA for your life and family.
-There are some CSAs that actually are setup similarly to Blue Aprons and so on so you don’t have to necessarily meal plan.
+There are some CSAs that actually are set up similarly to Blue Aprons and so on so you don’t have necessarily meal plan.
 They do it for you but source everything locally that they can.